andrasq/node-qtimeout/Readme.md

 ### running

 The `running` property is `true` if the timeout was started, `false` if stopped.
-This is a read-only property; do not set.
+This is a read-only property; do not change.

 Bugs